New BScN Student

 Will I need another police record check while in the program?

-The Faculty of Nursing requires students to submit an updated police record check (vulnerable sector screening) by August 1 every year.
+The Faculty of Nursing requires students to submit an updated police record check (vulnerable sector screening) by August 11th, 2023.
 In some cases, the agency where the student is placed may ask for a more recent police record check.
 Students are expected to comply with agency-specific requirements.

 I am out of town and I received my results for a vulnerable sector screening police record check end of November last year.
 Will this be accepted?